-Investment will be undertaken for increases in the NTS Exit (Flat) Capacity bookings, where alternative commercial solutions are not economic, under the terms of the Exit Capacity Release Methodology Statement.
-Excr.
+Investment will be undertaken for increases in the NTS Exit (Flat) Capacity bookings, where alternative commercial solutions are not economic, under the terms of the ExCR.
 Such increases may require a feasibility study to be initiated to assess possible options in order that the appropriate investment planning analysis may be undertaken.
 Investment will not be undertaken on the NTS for increases in NTS Exit (Flexibility) Capacity or Assured Offtake Pressures.

-NTS Exit (Flexibility) Capacity and requests for increases in Assured Offtake Pressures within the capability of the system will be allocated to DNOs through the OCS process-within the capability of the system.
+NTS Exit (Flexibility) Capacity and requests for increases in Assured Offtake Pressures within the capability of the system will be allocated to DNOs through the OCS process.

-National Grid NTS-will assess requests for changes to NTS Exit (Flat) Capacity first, followed by requests for changes to NTS Exit (Flexibility) Capacity, followed by requests for changes in Assured Offtake Pressures.
+National Grid will assess requests for changes to NTS Exit (Flat) Capacity first, followed by requests for changes to NTS Exit (Flexibility) Capacity, followed by requests for changes in Assured Offtake Pressures.
 Off-peak data provided by DNOs under the UNC OAD Section H process will not be treated as a long term booking of NTS Exit (Flat) Capacity or NTS Exit (Flexibility) Capacity.